albertpatterson/PrimitiveSocialMediaSite-Angular-Front-End/README.md

     - [x] mock provided

 ## Instalation
-Clone this repository, then run
+Clone this repository, then run<br>
 $> npm install

 ## Usage
-start the server by running
+start the server by running<br>
 $> npm start

 This will open the sign in page.
-Currently the required login credentials are:
+Currently the required login credentials are:<br>
-username: "member"
+username: "member"<br>
 password: any character string between 1 and 10 characters in length

 Currently, there is no back end provided, but in the future both a servlets API and a nodejs API will be available.